oneapi-src/oneAPI-samples/DirectProgramming/Fortran/CombinationalLogic/openmp-primes/README.md

 to help speed up the code.

 First, a dynamic schedule clause is used with the OpenMP* for directive.
-Because the for loop's workload increases as its index gets bigger, the default static scheduling does not work well.
+Because the DO loop's workload increases as its index gets bigger, the default static scheduling does not work well.
 Instead, dynamic scheduling is used to account for the increasing workload.
 But dynamic scheduling itself has more overhead than static scheduling,